pagkly/MagiskOnWaydroid/README.md

     waydroid start session #(wait until successfully booted) waydroid show-full-ui
     ```

+3. Magisk Canary not guaranteed to work.
+The latest that works is v24.1 up to 24102.
+   I might add several links of magisk version so that new versions can be tested from workflow.
+However, default would still be v24.1.

 ## Features
 - Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Pico OpenGapps in Waydroid 11 system.img.